lbologna/hbp-sp6-guidebook/source/online_usecases/subcellular_level/subcellular_app/subcellular_app.rst

 on proteins interactions specific for brain and synaptic signaling and plasticity, data on molecules mobility.

-The repolitory is integrated with the subcellular application.
+The repository is integrated with the subcellular application.
 They share the same set of entities described by BioNetGen expressions.
 The molecular repository can be queried from the subcellular application and the results of query can be added to a molecular network model.